 This story was published on 17 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The Department of Jobs and Small Business received over 450 submissions in response to its public discussion paper—the Next Generation of Employment Services 2020—released at the end of June.

 The Australian Government funds employment services to support Australians into work.
 The jobactive network has been operating since 2015, with 1700 sites across Australia.
 Existing arrangements will continue until 2020.
 This presents an opportunity to reconsider the way employment services are delivered beyond 2020.

 To inform the development of the next generation of employment services, the department has consulted widely.
 Around 560 stakeholders expressed their views across 23 consultation sessions held in metropolitan and regional areas, and in every state and territory.

 The feedback from stakeholders has been varied but some of the strong themes that have emerged are: